fernerised26/DigImgProcess/README.md

 Contains an implementation of a recursive 4-way floodfill.
 Given an image and the coordinates of an arbitrary pixel in that image, all grayscale pixels contiguous with the seed pixel are marked with the color of the deepest nested annotation they are within.

 ### src/main/java/BoundaryAnalyzer.java
 Contains an implementation of the ray-casting algorithm to determine whether a given pixel is inside a polygon/annotation, as well as identifying the color of the polygon it is nested deepest within.
-Due to the inherent limitation of detecting vertices when using this approach in the context of rasterized images (as opposed to vectorized), annoations are required to be 1 pixel wide, as thin as possible.
+Due to the inherent limitation of detecting vertices when using this approach in the context of rasterized images (as opposed to vectorized), annotations are required to be 1 pixel wide, as thin as possible.

 ### src/main/DotAnalyzer.java
 Invokes the methods in the above 2 classes (and others) to execute almost all other essential functions.
 Contains additional logic to: